 If you want to monitor voice quality within your network, then installing agents between branch offices, either as a virtual appliance or atop Cisco branch routers is an option.
 If you are a UC-as-a-Service provider, Enterprise Agents located between your customer locations and your data center can quickly help troubleshoot your service by correlating application performance.

 Deciding the right type of deployment model and choosing where to place an agent within your network depends on what problem you are trying to solve.
 For example, if you are interested in monitoring your SaaS application you can deploy an agent from your data center or branch office as a virtual machine or piggyback atop your Cisco router.
 But, if you are interested in monitoring how your remote location connectivity, then an agent on Intel NUC might be a more feasible option.
 One easy way to think about what to monitor is to think of the agent as the tiny person on Google Street View and visualize what would you like to see.
 Is it is the performance of your SaaS application?
 If yes, then target the SaaS application.
 If it is the performance of your MPLS links between your branch offices, then target the branch office from a data center or other branch office.
 It’s really that simple!

 See for yourself how simple it is to deploy an agent by signing up for a free trial.
-If you are interested in learning more about common deployment models and best practices join us for our upcoming webinar on Enterprise Agent Deployment Best Practices.
+If you are interested in learning more about common deployment models and best practices join us for our Enterprise Agent Deployment Best Practices webinar.